-E. 1934 Act Registration and Reporting Requirements; Disclosure Controls
+1934 Act Registration and Reporting Requirements; Disclosure Controls

 Issuers whose securities are listed on a national securities exchange, such as the NYSE or NASDAQ, must, pursuant to Section 12(b) of the 1934 Act, file a 1934 Act registration statement with the SEC.
-In addition, under Section 12(g) of the 1934 Act, a company must register a class of equity securities within 120 days after its fiscal year end if, on the last day of its fiscal year: (i) its total assets exceed \$10 million and (ii) the class of equity securities is held of record by 2,000 or more persons or 500 or more persons who are not accredited investors.71 A on auditor independence that focus on tax services provided by audit firms, which impose requirements that are more restrictive than the applicable SEC rules, including a prohibition on contingent fees for tax services.
-The PCAOB rules provide, among other things, that an audit firm generally is not independent of an audit client if that firm, or an affiliate, provides tax services during the audit or professional engagement period to a person in, or an immediate family member of a person in, a financial reporting oversight role at that audit client.
-See PCAOB Rule 3523.
-The PCAOB requires auditors to communicate with the issuer's audit committee in writing, prior to accepting an initial engagement and annually thereafter, about any services the audit firm has provided or is providing that might be reasonably thought to bear on the audit firm's independence.
-See PCAOB Rule 3526.
+In addition, under Section 12(g) of the 1934 Act, a company must register a class of equity securities within 120 days after its fiscal year end if, on the last day of its fiscal year: (i) its total assets exceed \$10 million and (ii) the class of equity securities is held of record by 2,000 or more persons or 500 or more persons who are not accredited investors.
+71 A 1934 Act registration statement on Form 20-F requires extensive disclosures by foreign issuers (see Appendix A below), including more detailed information about the issuer and financial disclosures.
+An issuer preparing a 1933 Act registration statement in connection with a Level 3 ADR program is eligible to prepare a 1934 Act registration statement on Form 8-A, which is highly simplified and incorporates much of the information included in the 1933 Act registration statement.